2023 Solar Incentives Guide for Lansing, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar panel system may qualify for exemptions on both sales and property tax.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions allow you to ignore the value that solar panels add when you are calculating property taxes on your house.
+- Tax Exemptions: Your solar panels could qualify for exemptions on both sales and property tax.
+Sales tax exemptions are applied at the time of purchase.
+Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your home.

-- Rebates: Rebates, or partial refunds after a purchase, are typically applied prior to any solar tax credits being calculated.
+- Rebates: Rebates, or partial refunds after a purchase, are usually given before any solar tax credits are calculated.
 Rebates might be provided by your local utility company, by your state or by your county.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Lansing solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Lansing solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these might include rebates, tax credits and more.
-These solar incentives — which might be provided by your county or municipality, or by the state of New York — might be offered for only a limited time, or on an ongoing basis.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these could include rebates, tax credits and more.
+These solar incentives — which may be given by the state of New York, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Lansing

-Solar energy use nationwide has increased enormously in the last 15 years, in part thanks to the proliferation of solar incentives.
-You might receive these incentives from your local utility company, the federal government or the New York government.
-Your local Lansing solar panel installation expert can provide you with more details about which incentives you might qualify for, and get you feeling good about making the change to renewable energy today.
+Nationwide solar energy use has significantly increased in the last 15 years, in part thanks to the increase in availability of solar incentives.
+You might receive these incentives from the federal government, the New York government or your local utility company.
+Speaking with your local Lansing solar panel installation expert is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Lansing, NY Solar Incentives FAQs